WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/MultiLinearRegression.md

 There are multiple independent variables in this case.

-**Assumptions for Linear Regressions which must be true**
+## Assumptions for Linear Regressions which must be true

-1. Linearity
+1. **Linearity** - Can be graphically represented as a straight line
-2. Homoscedasticity
+2. **Homoscedasticity** - The variance around the regression line is the same for all values of the predictor variable (X)
-3. Multivariate Normality
+3. **Multivariate Normality**
-4. Independence of Errors
+4. **Independence of Errors**
-5. Lack of Multicollinearity
+5. **Lack of Multicollinearity** - The lack of the phenomenon in which one predictor variable in a multiple regression model can be linearly predicted from the others with a substantial degree of accuracy.

-**2 - Dummy Variables**
+##  Dummy Variables

 As discussed before dummy variables are used to turn categorical data into numerical data by creating a new set of columns in which 1 represents that category being true and 0 representing that the category is false.

-In Multivariable Linear Regression, we add the dummy variables to our machine learning model:
+Using Multivariable Linear Regression, we add the dummy variables to our machine learning model:

 $$y = b_{_0} + b_{_1}X_{_1} + b_{_2}X_{_2} + b_{_3}D_{_1} + b_{_4}D_{_2}$$